zarthur/CSCC-Fundamentals-Android-Notes/week_09_10/readme.md

 *compareTo()* method.
 The method takes a single parameter - the object we are comparing with the current object.
 The method returns an integer.
-A negative return value means the current object is "less than" the other object, a positive return value means the current object is "greater than" the other object, and a return value of 0 means the two objects are equal.
+A negative return value means the current object is "less than" the other object, meaning the current object would appear before the other when sorted; a positive return value means the current object is "greater than" the other object, meaning that the current object would appear after the other object when sorted; and a return value of 0 means the two objects could appear in either order.
+Note that value returned by *compareTo()* is distinct from the value returned by *equals()*; ideally these would be consistent.
 In this example, we rely on the fact that the *String* class implements the *Comparable* interface and use its *compareTo()* method to compare the name string and the email string.

 When the program is run the contact information for Arthur should be printed